Appointment of the Chief Executive Officer

 • The CEO will work with the full Board to set strategy, achieve CityCare’s objectives and long-term sustainability and to meet statutory and regulatory requirements.

-• The CEO will guide the strategic direction and development of CityCare, champion the values and behaviours of the organisation and be a role model for collaborative partnership working across the Integrated Care System and the Place based Partnership in Nottingham to meet the healthcare needs of the city.
+• The CEO will guide the strategic direction and development of CityCare, champion the values and behaviours of the organisation, work proactively to maintain and leverage collaborative partnerships across the Integrated Care System and the Place-based Partnership in Nottingham to meet the healthcare needs of the city.

-• The CEO will provide leadership, management and development of the Executive Team to ensure high performance delivery, achievement of financial targets and good outcomes for patients.
+• The CEO will provide strategic leadership, management and development of the executive team to ensure the delivery of high performance results, achievement of financial targets and good outcomes for patients.

 Key outcomes